The Structural Strength Method

 Joint Stability

+Stable joints let force move through the body efficiently.
 Weak stabilizing muscles create energy leaks in the system.
-When joints shift or collapse under load, strength is lost and injury risk increases.
+When joints shift or collapse under load, you lose strength and your injury risk goes up.
+Structural training develops your shoulder stability, your hip stability, and your core strength, so force can move through the body without interruption.

 Structural Balance

+Strength fails at the weakest point in the chain.
 Structural balance means developing the muscles that support and stabilize each major movement pattern.
-When one link in the chain is underdeveloped, the lift will break down at that point.
+When one link in the chain is underdeveloped, the lift breaks down right there.
+Structural training finds those weak links and builds them until the body can handle greater loads.

 Neural Strength and Structural Strength